kauri-io/Content/IPFS 101/Installing.md

 <http://localhost:5001/webui>

-In the console, you will be able to check the status of your node, upload files to IPFS, explore files, see your peers, and adjust settings for your node.
+In the console, you will be able to: check the status of your node, upload files to IPFS, explore files, see your peers, and adjust settings for your node.
 The web console is the ultimate tool for managing your IPFS node.

 ### Command Summary